1902 50 Cent

 2001 50 Cent

 Circulation strike "P" half dollars on plated steel blanks with the P mark were struck in 2001.
-From 2001 through 2003 silver proof half dollars were struck commemorating festivals across Canada, four per year.
+From 2001 through 2003 silver proof half dollars commemorating festivals across Canada were struck, four per year.

 Two different half dollars were struck in 2002, both doubled dated as 1952 - 2002 to commemorate the 50th anniversary of Queen Elizabeth's ascension, but only the type known as the Ascension type was issued for circulation with large numbers issued through post offices and Hudson Bay stores, making them the last circulating Canadian half dollar.
 They did not circulate widely as people found them interesting an quickly put them away.